Wisconsin man accused of making THC cartridges charged

-MILWAUKEE (AP) - Prosecutors say a Wisconsin man suspected of manufacturing vaping cartridges with THC oil flew to California last month to get the substance in bulk and fill thousands of cartridges daily for sale.
+MILWAUKEE (AP) - A Wisconsin man suspected of running an illegal operation to manufacture vaping cartridges flew to California last month to get THC oil in bulk to fill thousands of cartridges to sell, prosecutors said Monday in charging documents.

-The information is in the criminal complaint filed Monday.
-Twenty-year-old Tyler Huffhines is charged with maintaining a drug trafficking house and three counts of possession with intent to deliver THC, the psychoactive ingredient in marijuana.

-Authorities in Kenosha, Wisconsin, arrested Huffhines on Sept.
-5. He is being held on a $500,000 cash bond.
+Authorities in Kenosha, Wisconsin, arrested 20-year-old Tyler Huffhines on Sept.
+5 after parents tipped off police when they saw their teenage son with one of the cartridges.

+Prosecutors say Huffhines employed 10 people to fill the cartridges with THC oil at a condo he rented with a stolen identity.
+Police say he had been running the operation since January 2018.

-His arrest came as health officials across the country investigate hundreds of breathing illnesses nationwide reported in people who used vaping devices.
+His arrest came as health officials across the country investigate hundreds of cases of a severe lung disease where vaping was linked to the illness.
 No illnesses have been tied to Huffhines’ operation, and police say tests to determine what was in Huffhines’ cartridges are pending.

+Huffhines’ attorney, Mark Richards, declined to comment.
+Huffhines is being held on a $500,000 cash bond.
+He has not entered a plea yet.

+Huffhines is charged with maintaining a drug trafficking house and three counts of possession with intent to deliver THC, the psychoactive ingredient in marijuana.
+He is also charged with identity theft.

 Sign up for Daily Newsletters